-Interest-led learning can get complicated when you have children with varying interests.
+Interest-led homeschooling can get complicated when you have children with varying interests.
 Here’s how we make it work!

 One morning last week, my oldest son yelled and asked me to come into his room.